Supreme Court To Lose Its Swing Voter: Justice Anthony Kennedy To Retire

 "They knew time can blind us to certain truths," he wrote in Lawrence v.
 Texas, "and later generations can see that laws, once thought necessary and proper, in fact serve only to oppress."

-The men and women on President Trump's list of potential replacements disagree with that view, for the most part.
+The men and women on Trump's list of potential replacements disagree with that view, for the most part.
 They side with the late Justice Antonin Scalia and his successor Justice Neil Gorsuch, as well as other conservatives on the Supreme Court today, who believe the nation is bound by the original intent of the Founders.

 During his presidential campaign, in a bid for the support of social conservatives, Trump issued two lists totaling 21 names and pledged to pick his first Supreme Court nominee from those lists.
-He did just that in naming Justice Gorsuch to fill the open seat once occupied by Scalia.
+He did just that in naming Gorsuch to fill the open seat once occupied by Scalia.

 People involved in that selection process say that the president intends to expand that list a bit now.
 He might add Judge Brett Kavanaugh from the U.S. Court of Appeals for the D.C.
 Circuit, and possibly former Solicitor General Paul Clement, a highly regarded Supreme Court advocate who served in the George W. Bush administration.
 Clement's main drawback in the president's mind, though, is said to be that he has no judicial track record to examine.

-Back in consideration are some of the names on the previous list: Judge Thomas Hardiman, of the 3rd U.S. Circuit Court of Appeals, which covers Pennsylvania, Delaware, and New Jersey, and Judge Raymond Kethledge, who serves on the Sixth Circuit, which covers a large part of the Midwest.
+Back in consideration are some of the names on the previous list: Judge Thomas Hardiman, of the 3rd U.S. Circuit Court of Appeals, which covers Pennsylvania, Delaware, and New Jersey, and Judge Raymond Kethledge, who serves on the 6th Circuit, which covers a large part of the Midwest.
 Hardiman was the runner-up last time and is known as a staunch gun rights advocate.
 All four are in their early 50s.